ocbe-uio/RCFF/README.md

 r2cff()
 ```

 To see part of the package's description file converted to CFF.
-You can also provide the path (absolute or relative) to some other DESCRPTION file to test it.
+You can also provide the path (absolute or relative) to some other DESCRIPTION file to test it.
+Moreover, `example(r2cff())` will also provide an example of how to use the package.

+General information about the package can be found on `?RCFF`.

 # Contributing